wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Next you need to grab the context.

-The canvas is the elementm and the place where we do our drawing is called the context, where we will be drawing our cirlces and everything too.
+The canvas is the elements and the place where we do our drawing is called the context, where we will be drawing our circles and everything too.

 You get the context like so 👇